aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_11_SecuringAzureSQLDatabase.md

     >**Note**: The classification engine scans your database for columns containing potentially sensitive data and provides a list of recommended column classifications.

-5. Click the text message **15 columns with classification recommendations** displayed on blue bar at the bottom of the blade.
+5. Click the text message **We have found 15 columns with classification recommendations** displayed on blue bar at the top of the blade.

 6. Review the listed columns and the recommended sensitivity label.